 Recharge Theme Engine

-Available exclusively to Pro merchants using the Recharge Checkout on Shopify, the Recharge Theme Engine will allow you to customize the interface of your store's customer portal.
-With the Theme Editor, you'll be able to tailor the look and feel of this portal to fit your store's style and branding.
+Recharge Theme Engine is available exclusively to merchants on the Recharge Pro Plan.
+Theme Engine allows you to customize the interface of your store's customer portal.
+You can tailor the look and feel of the portal to fit your store's style and branding.

 Though the Theme Engine option can be set in Settings (wrench icon) > Customer Portal, adjustments to the customer portal should be done through the Theme Editor.